Key Differences Between AngularJS and ReactJS

 10 Jul.
 2017 Software Development

 There is a great amount of debate on whether AngularJS or ReactJS is a smarter choice for front-end development.
 In all fairness, there is no straightforward answer when it comes to deciding between two highly popular and reliable frameworks.
-However, there are pros and cons to either and a detailed comparison between Angular and React can help you take an informed choice.
+However, there are pros and cons to either and knowing the key difference between angular and react js can help you take an informed choice.

 The following comparison shows how both Angular and React intend to resolve similar front-end challenges, but with a difference in approach and philosophy.